Base point pricing

 Base point pricing is the system of firms setting prices of their goods based on a base cost plus transportation costs to a given market.

 Although some consider this a form of collusion between the selling firms (it lowers the ability of buying firms to gain a competitive advantage by location or private transportation), it is common practice in the steel and automotive industries.

 It allows firms to collude by simply agreeing on a base price.

 Overview

 Base point pricing is a pricing method used in the bond market.
 It refers to the practice of quoting bond prices in terms of a base point value, which is equal to 1/100 of 1% or 0.01%.
 For example, a bond with a price of 100 base points would have a price of 1%.

 Base point pricing is used as a standard unit of measurement in the bond market, as it allows for more precise and easier comparison of bond prices.
 It is also used to calculate the yield on a bond, which is the rate of return that an investor can expect to earn on a bond over a given period of time.

-Base point pricing is not to be confused with basis point, which refers to a unit of measurement used to express the percentage change in the value or rate of a financial instrument.
-A basis point is equal to 1/100 of 1%, or 0.01%.
+Base point pricing is not to be confused with basis point, which refers to a unit of measurement used in finance.